sciboy12/gateway-linux-fixes/README.md

 options snd-usb-audio index=1" | sudo tee /etc/modprobe.d/snd-card-order.conf
 ```

-* Increase the "Headphone" volume (applies to speakers as well):
+* Increase the Headphone volume (applies to the internal speakers as well, for some reason):

 ```
 amixer -c 1 set 'Headphone',0 3